farahhuifanyang/Acalligence/README.md

 # Acalligence
 **Acalligence** is an academy intelligence analysis system based on multi-modal knowledge graph (MMKG) under development by @dssc-group.
-This repo only includes the design documents and code contributed by Huifan.

 ## Progress